From Silos to Systems — Monitored.Reported.

 Cross-Ministry

 Cross-ministry coordination between environment, economy, and infrastructure agencies.
-Model for breaking down departmental data silos.
+Model for connecting departmental data systems.

-Canada has world-class monitoring — but no unified data layer.
+Canada has world-class monitoring — ready for a unified data layer.

-40+ portals, independent provincial systems, and no cross-network analytics.
+40+ specialized portals and independent provincial systems, each serving important purposes.
 With $5.3B committed to international climate finance and the 2025 G7 Presidency, Canada leads on commitments — the data integration layer is what makes them measurable.

 Canadian climate tech market